wshiyi-cn/BeeGround/README.md

 ## Step 4.
 First View
 Now click "Bee Ground 1.0" to open it with Unity.
 ![First View](https://i.imgur.com/FSKrgR7.png)
+### Scene
 You should see a part of an arena and 10 robots randomly distributed on the corner in the main view (center of the screen).

 You will find a Scene Gizmo on the top right corner of the main view.
 Click "Y" to change to top view.
 Then you can hold your mouse wheel to move or zoom in/out.
 If you don't have the mouse wheel you can use "Hand Tool"(the icon under File menu on the top left corner.)
 If your Unity UI appears different as the screenshot.
 You can click Window-Layouts-Default to reset the layout.

+### Hierachy
 On the left side is the "Hierachy" which shows the components for in the environment.
 You can click the arrow to open the tree list.

 Here are

-### Master:
-Virtual component for saving simulation parameters
+Master: Virtual component for saving simulation parameters
-### Main Camera:
-Set the view when runing the simulation
+Main Camera: Set the view when runing the simulation
-### Directional Light:
-Environment light source (just for apparance)
+Directional Light: Environment light source (just for apparance)
-### Timer:
-A text field which shows the simulation time and other information when runing
+Timer: A text field which shows the simulation time and other information when runing
-### Arena:
-The area where agents can run
+Arena: The area where agents can run
-### BeeXXX:
-Agents
+BeeXXX: Agents

 ## Step 5.
 First run.
 Click "Play" Button to run the example